mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual bool PreDraw(int i, int j, SpriteBatch spriteBatch)

 Allows you to draw things behind the tile at the given coordinates.
 Return false to stop the game from drawing the tile normally.
 Returns true by default.

+### public virtual void DrawEffects(int i, int j, SpriteBatch spriteBatch, ref Color drawColor)

+Allows you to make stuff happen whenever the tile at the given coordinates is drawn.
+For example, creating dust or changing the color the tile is drawn in.

 ### public virtual void PostDraw(int i, int j, SpriteBatch spriteBatch)